adamlg1/startup/README.md

 - Secure login over HTTPS
 - Messages from all users displayed in realtime
-- Ability for a user to submit a tip
-- Messages are persistently stored
+- Messages are persistently stored in the database
-- Tips are persistently stored
+- There is a featured user through a third party fetch.
+- When a user joins the chat, it is broadcasted in real time.

 ### Technologies

 I am going to use the required technologies in the following ways.

 - **HTML** - Uses correct HTML structure for application.
-Four HTML pages.
-One for login, tips, chat, and an informational about page.
+Three HTML pages.
+One for login, chat, and an informational about page.
 Hyperlinks through a consistent header.
 - ***Javascript*** - Uses Javascript for buttons and navigation to work.
 - **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
-- **DB** - Store users, messages, and tips in database.
+- **DB** - Store users and messages in database.
 - **Login** - Register and login users.
 Credentials securely stored in database.
-Can't chat or add tips without authentication.
+Can't chat without authentication.
-- **WebSocket** - Peer to peer communication through chatting with friends through the browser, and the ability to submit a tip that is broadcasted for others to see.
+- **WebSocket** - Peer to peer communication through chatting with friends through the browser.
 - **Service** - Backend service with endpoints for:
 - login
 - retrieving messages
+- submitting messages
+- **Websocket** - As messages are sent, they show up in real time.
+When another user joins the chat, other users are able to see.
-- retrieving tips
+- **React** -

 ## HTML deliverable